xebialabs/xl-deploy-kubernetes-helm-chart/README.md

 Persistence.XldExportPvcSize                                   |XLD Master PVC Storage Request for volume.
 For production grade setup, size must be changed                                                                                     |10Gi
 Persistence.XldWorkPvcSize                                   |XLD Worker PVC Storage Request for volume.
 For production grade setup, size must be changed                                                                                     |5Gi

-## Upgrading the Chart
+## Upgrading the XL-Deploy Helm Chart
 To upgrade the version `ImageTag` parameter need to be updated to the desired version.
-To see the list available ImageTag for XL-Deploy see the following links [Deploy_tags](https://hub.docker.com/r/xebialabs/xl-deploy/tags).
+To see the list of available ImageTag for XL-Deploy, refer the following links [Deploy_tags](https://hub.docker.com/r/xebialabs/xl-deploy/tags).
+For upgrade, Rolling Update strategy is used.
 To upgrade the chart with the release name `xld-production`:
 ```bash
 helm upgrade xld-production xl-deploy-kubernetes-helm-chart/
 ```
 > **Note**:
-	The custom plugins are not upgraded as part of helm upgrade, as default Docker images only included with the bundled plugins.
-If you have a new custom plugin, or external libraries that you want to install or upgrade, the user has to create their own Docker Image.
-See the [Adding custom plugins](https://docs.xebialabs.com/v.9.7/deploy/how-to/customize-xl-up/#adding-custom-plugins) section in the xebialabs official documentation.
+	Currently upgrading custom plugins and database drivers is not supported.
+In order to upgrade custom plugins and database drivers, users need to build custom docker image of xl-deploy containing required files.See the [adding custom plugins](https://docs.xebialabs.com/v.9.7/deploy/how-to/customize-xl-up/#adding-custom-plugins) section in the Xebialabs official documentation.

 ### Existing or External Databases
 There is an option to use external PostgreSQL database for your XL-Deploy.